algorithmsmachine/BigData/Avgwordlength/README.md

-# average Length in shakespeare
+# Average Length in shakespeare

 Create a folder on HDFS for organizing and copy files